apache/nuttx/configs/metro-m4/README.txt

     Unfortunately, the board seems to have become unusable after the first NuttX image was written to FLASH.
-I am unable to connect the JTAG debugger and so am dead in the water on this unless I get replacement hardware.
+I am unable to connect the JTAG debugger.
 The primary JTAG problem seems to be that it is now unable to halt the CPU.

-    This is most likely a consequence of something happening in the NuttX boot-up sequence that interferes with JTAG operation.
-There must be be some way around this, but I don't know what it is.

     Future me:  This boot-up failure was do to bad clock initialization logic that caused infinite loops during clock configuration.
 Unlocking